cancel icon

 • Pain radiating down your leg, or numbness or tingling

-• Pain that doesn’t improve after 4-6 weeks of self-care
+• Pain that does not improve after 4 to 6 weeks of self-care

 • Pain following an injury or accident